KamilSJaron/smudgeplot/README.md

 cd smudgeplot
 ```

 2. Install the R package that is needed for plotting.
-For the installation you will need R package `devtools`, the rest of the dependencies is installed automatically.
+For the installation you will need the R package `devtools`, and the rest of the dependencies are installed automatically.

 ```
 Rscript install.R